al-ptk/nosql-table/log.md

 Turns out, after trying to do thing without react, I can see that react was the main culprit of my confusion.
 If I do not try to keep the whole table's state under one variable, things get simpler.

 The main lesson is that **sometimes, when trying to reduce the problem to better solve it, the obstacle to be (temporarily, at lest) removed is the tool itself.** The tools you choose to solve a problem become part of the problem.

 --- time skip ---

 Instead of blaming the tool, I may blame myself for not understanding the tool.
 I wasn't thinking from a react perspective at all!

+--- time skip ---

+Flaundering may be instructional, but it isn't productive.
+Cheating off the internet is productive.
+Using libraries is productive.

+For the sake of productivity, cheat using the internet first, then figure out by yourself, when you have less pressure on you.
+Being a "good programmer" is less urgent than being a "productive programmer."
+Googling is part of being a legit programmer.
+Do not feel bad for not having all answers and needing to get them from someone who already solved it.
+Copying is okay.
+No need for guilt.